ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ###### Changed

 #### By triggers
-Using colliders to detect which entity must be rendered first.
+Using non-fisical colliders to detect which entity must be rendered first.
 This is usually implemented when a map have routes at different heights that intersect.
 ![Pokemon](https://github.com/ercanon/Sprite-Sorting-Camera-Culling/blob/main/docs/images/Pokemon_Seaside_Cycling.png)
 ###### Pokemon Gen 3 - Seaside Cycling